lavrand/mvideo-shop/README.md

 >Feature list

 1. Develop search feature for goods.
+    Add ability to search goods to backend.
 Goods should be searched by name.
 2. Develop compare feature for goods.
-Goods should by parameters and price.
+    Add ability to compare goods.
+Goods should be abled to be compared by parameters and price.
 3. Develop content management capabilities feature.
+    Add ability to add goods by admin panel functionality.
 Develop backend part of admin panel for adding goods.